Edinger–Westphal nucleus: Anatomical relations

 The paired nuclei are posterior to the main motor nucleus (oculomotor nucleus) and anterolateral to the cerebral aqueduct in the rostral midbrain at the level of the superior colliculus.

 It is the most rostral of the parasympathetic nuclei in the brain stem.

 Function

 The Edinger–Westphal nucleus supplies preganglionic parasympathetic fibers to the eye, constricting the pupil, accommodating the lens, and convergence of the eyes.

 Neurophysiology

 Pupillary light reflex

-The EWN receives feedback from the locus coeruleus about illumination of the retina in order for the EWN to adjust the size of the pupil in response to varying ambiental brightness.

-Accommodation
+The EWN is located in the midbrain, adjacent to the oculomotor nucleus.
+It consists of preganglionic parasympathetic neurons that send axons through the oculomotor nerve (CN III) to synapse in the ciliary ganglion.
+The postganglionic fibers from the ciliary ganglion then innervate the iris sphincter muscle, leading to pupillary constriction (miosis) in response to light.

+The EWN also receives modulatory feedback from the locus coeruleus (LC), a noradrenergic center in the pons.
+The LC integrates information about ambient illumination and cognitive states, adjusting EWN activity accordingly.
+This interplay allows for dynamic pupil size regulation, balancing light adaptation with cognitive demands such as attention and arousal.

+The role of the EWN in the pupillary light reflex is crucial for maintaining visual acuity and protecting retinal photoreceptors from excessive light exposure.
+Dysfunction of the EWN can lead to neurological deficits, including impaired pupillary reflexes seen in conditions such as diabetic autonomic neuropathy, oculomotor nerve palsy, and neurodegenerative disorders.

 Research

 It has also been implicated in the mirroring of pupil size in sad facial expressions.
 When seeing a sad face, participants' pupils dilated or constricted to mirror the face they saw, which predicted both how sad they perceived the face to be, as well as activity within this region.